okihik/texblog/content/about.md

 and

-- Cooking!! - I used to work at a Japanese restaturant for more than five years.
+- Cooking!! - I used to work at a Japanese restaurant for more than five years.

 Contact me: [mail](mailto:mori@unbc.ca)